Prosthetic makeup: Technique

 The process of creating a makeup prosthetic appliance typically begins with concept art, created by the artist or production.
 Once the actor has been chosen, the effects artist will prepare the actor for the process of taking a mold of the actor's face, head or body part.
 This process is called lifecasting.
 Lifecast molds are made from prosthetic alginate or more recently, from skin-safe platinum silicone rubber.
 This initial mold can be relatively weak but flexible.
-A hard mother mold, also known as a jacket or matrix, is typically made of plaster or fiberglass which is created over the outside of the initial flexible mold to provide support.
+A hard mother mold, also known as a jacket or matrix, is typically made of plaster bandage which is created over the outside of the initial flexible mold to provide support.
 This mold is used to cast a copy of that part of the actor, in a hard resin or plaster type material to eventually use as a base for sculpting the prosthetic.
-This is considered a "positive" or lifecast.
+This is considered a "positive" or life-cast.

-Before sculpting the clay prosthetic over the positive, The positive must be prepared by adding "keys" or mold points along the edges of it, which are often added using clay or more plaster or carved into the lifecast, to make sure that the two pieces of the mold will fit together correctly.
-Often the lifecast will be given an additional border in clay or plaster in order to have an area free of detail and undercuts to add these keys.
-The entire lifecast with borders and keys included is then molded.
+Before sculpting the clay prosthetic over the positive, The positive must be prepared by adding "keys" or mold points along the edges of it, which are often added using clay or more plaster or carved into the life-cast, to make sure that the two pieces of the mold will fit together correctly.
+Often the life-cast will be given an additional border in clay or plaster in order to have an area free of detail and undercuts to add these keys.
+The entire life-cast with borders and keys included is then molded.
 This ensures a stable area with built in keys to sculpt the prosthetic over.
 This also provides the artist an easily duplicated copy, if needed.
 Multiple copies are typically used to make variations or stages of prosthetics or different prosthetics for the same actor.